 “Human factor risk is about the unique balance every individual strikes between prioritising danger and opportunities.
 This balance influences everything from how a person manages their work, money, relationships and recreational interests to how they drive and cross the road.”

 You propose that risk can only really be addressed through personal responsibility.
-What does that mean for the average h&s culture within a company?
+What does that mean for the average health & safety culture within a company?

 “H&S strategies strive to choreograph the behaviour of employees to eliminate unwanted variation in the way things are done.
 Failure to reduce safety incidents encourages risk managers to further tighten procedures.
 Consequently, experience, expertise, discretionary decision-making, innovation and even common sense may be discounted.
 This erosion of personal autonomy comes at a price in terms of employee engagement, job satisfaction and loyalty.”